 First of all huge thanks and congratulation for finding a gem like Ambika Cotton Mills Ltd.

-I will be very thankful if you can write an article about this on your blog and can discuss about the how you found Ambika Cotton Mills Ltd.
+I will be very thankful if you can write an article about this on your blog and can discuss how you found Ambika Cotton Mills Ltd.

 Thank you very much and keep doing good work